vaadin/base-starter-flow-quarkus/README.md

 Open [http://localhost:8080/](http://localhost:8080/) in browser.

-If you want to run your app locally in production mode, call `mvnw package -Pproduction` (Windows), or `./mvnw package -Pproduction` (Mac & Linux) and then
+If you want to run your app locally in production mode, call
 ```
 ./gradlew -Pvaadin.productionMode
 java -jar build/quarkus-app/quarkus-run.jar